fzf: Reference

 FZF_DEFAULT_COMMAND #

-Default command to use when input is tty.
+Default command to use when input is a TTY device.
 On *nix systems, fzf runs the command with $SHELL -c if SHELL is set, otherwise with sh -c, so in this case make sure that the command is POSIX-compliant.

 FZF_DEFAULT_OPTS #